scott-zangliangjian/Kiokukun/README.md

 ## Motivation

-As a Chinese working in Japan, I spent lots of time to study foriegn languages.
-I feel, besides grammar, reading, listening, speaking, etc, one fundamental and important thing for studying foreign languages is just memorizing the new words.
-So I need a tool to help me memorize new words, which I can use anywhere at any time.
+So I need a tool to help me memorize new words when studying foreign languages, which I can use on my laptop and mobile phone easily.

 ## Design